w3c/wai-curricula/intro.md

 ## Aims of this module

+After completion of this module, students should be able to:

 * Explain how people with disabilities use the Web.
 * Define the scope and relevance of web accessibility.
 * Describe some accessibility features and barriers.